Get a free, no obligation personal loan quote with rates as low as 6.99%

 Credit Builder Loans

 Designed to help people establish their credit, credit builder loans do not provide money upfront to the borrower.
-With this type of loan, borrowers actually make regular payments to fund the loan themselves.
-These payments are then reported to the credit bureau, creating a history of payment to help establish credit.
+With this type of loan, borrowers make regular payments to the lender.
+These payments are held in a trust until the “loan” is paid off.
+In the end, the lender will give you back your payments minus any interest and fees.
+These payments are also reported to the credit bureau, creating a history of payment to help establish credit.
 It’s important to note that credit builder loans tend to have higher interest rates and fees.

 A credit builder loan should not be your first option for building a credit history.
-However, it can be a good option for consumers who already have a secured credit card and are looking for additional ways to build credit.
+However, it can be a good option for consumers who have bad credit and are looking for a debt-free way to build credit.

 MyMarble Premium